HashimThePassionate/django-for-everyone/projects/03_django_rest_framework/05_todo_api/readme.md

 ---

-Here’s a detailed explanation of **CORS (Cross-Origin Resource Sharing)**, why it’s important, and how to set it up in Django using `django-cors-headers`, in simple terms:

----

 ## 🔒 CORS (Cross-Origin Resource Sharing) in Django

 When building web applications, security is always a key concern.
 One such security measure is **CORS (Cross-Origin Resource Sharing)**, which becomes important when your **back-end** and **front-end** are hosted on different domains or even different ports.
 Let’s break this down and explain how to handle CORS in a Django project. 🚀